-Listening to my colleagues’ stories, I am stirred by how much joy they receive from giving.
+After listening to the stories of my colleagues, I was struck by the joy they received from giving.
 “The Healy $100 creates wonderful little sparks of light from giving,” shared a colleague.
 “It gives us an opportunity to think about how can we make someone else’s world better.”

-For me, it reaffirms that contrary to popular culture, amassing wealth and possessions doesn’t lead to greater sense of well-being, but generosity does.
-A Psychology Today article, explains that the sense of well-being that giving can elicit is more than just feeling good about ourselves – “it comes from a powerful sense of connection to others, an empathetic and compassionate transcendence of separateness, and of our own self-centeredness.”
+It reaffirms, contrary to popular beliefs, amassing wealth and possessions does not lead to greater sense of well-being, but generosity does.
+In an article by Psychology Today, it outlines that the sense of well-being that giving can bring is more than just feeling good about ourselves – “it comes from a powerful sense of connection to others, an empathetic and compassionate transcendence of separateness, and of our own self-centeredness.”

-This holiday season, Healy Group wishes you and your families a very Blessed, Christmas season.
+This holiday season, Healy Group wishes you and your families a Christmas filled with many blessings.